chef/chef-web-docs/chef_master/source/delivery_build_cookbook.rst

 =======================================================
 .. include:: ../../includes_delivery_cookbook/includes_delivery_cookbook_setup.rst

-.. note:: This section assumes that |delivery| is already configured, a project exists, a user may access that project and submit changes, and that all work is being done from that project's root directory.
+.. note:: This section assumes that |automate| is already configured, a project exists, a user may access that project and submit changes, and that all work is being done from that project's root directory.

 Edit the |berksfile|
 -------------------------------------------------------